Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Methodology

+We apply causal interventions to three modular structured tasks in which we have complete experimental control with well-defined finite input and output spaces: Months of the year, Days of the week, and Clock Math.
+We introduce the intervention setup using the Months task as the primary example, and provide the corresponding details and results for the Days and Clock Math tasks in Appendix~\ref{appendix_interventions}.

-\paragraph{The Months task.} We use the Months task as introduced by \citealp{engels_not_2025}: "\textit{Let’s do some calendar math. [\textit{INTERVAL}] months from [\textit{MONTH}] is}" , where \textit{INTERVAL} takes values from \{One, Two,..., Twelve\}, and \textit{MONTH} can be any month of the year.
+\paragraph{The Months task.} We use the Months task as introduced by Ref.~\citealp{engels_not_2025}: "\textit{Let’s do some calendar math. [\textit{INTERVAL}] months from [\textit{MONTH}] is}" , where \textit{INTERVAL} takes values from \{One, Two,..., Twelve\}, and \textit{MONTH} can be any month of the year.
 In total, this task has 144 prompts that correspond to every combination of \textit{INTERVAL} and \textit{MONTH}.
 To simplify, for each prompt we read out only the logits of the 12 month of the year and choose the largest one to be the output.
 The modular arithmetic design of this task creates a closed input-output space where each prompt maps to a single output, but a single output is appropriate for multiple input prompts.
-Using the abstracted notation from \citealp{engels_not_2025} we can define an input-output pair as $\alpha + \beta = \gamma$ where $\alpha + \beta$ corresponds to the input (starting month and interval), and $\gamma$ corresponds to the output prediction (target month).
+Using the abstracted notation from Ref.~\citealp{engels_not_2025} we can define an input-output pair as $\alpha + \beta = \gamma$ where $\alpha + \beta$ corresponds to the input (starting month and interval), and $\gamma$ corresponds to the output prediction (target month).
 In this task the models accuracies are: Llama 95\%, Mistral 85\% and Qwen 70\% .

-\paragraph{Context input-centric intervention.} An \textit{input-centric intervention} attempts to alter the input representation by intervening on the hidden-layer activations of specific input tokens in the context window (for intuition see Fig. \ref{fig:intervention-visual}).
-In the Months task, this corresponds to shifting the representation from a given input of the form $\alpha + \beta$ toward some $\alpha' + \beta$ or $\alpha + \beta'$, and by that effectively biasing the model toward a new target prediction $\gamma'$.
+\paragraph{Input-centric intervention.} An \textit{input-centric intervention} alters the input representation by changing the hidden-layer activations of specific input tokens in the context window (for a schematic depiction, see Appendix~Fig.~\ref{fig:intervention-visual}).
+In the Months task, this corresponds to perturbing the representation from a given input of the form $\alpha + \beta$ toward $\alpha' + \beta$ or $\alpha + \beta'$, thereby effectively biasing the model toward a new target prediction $\gamma'$.

-Here, we calculate steering vectors \emph{per layer} based on centroid differences between tokens of interest.
-For example, for the tokens corresponding to $\alpha$ and a target token $\alpha'$, we compute the centroid of all hidden-state vectors corresponding to occurrences of $\alpha$ and $\alpha'$ in the prompts at a given layer $L$.
+We calculate steering vectors $V_{L}(\alpha,\alpha')$ per layer $L$ based on centroid differences between token representations.
+For example, for the tokens corresponding to a source $\alpha$ and a target $\alpha'$, we compute the centroid of all hidden-layer vectors corresponding to occurrences of $\alpha$ and $\alpha'$ in the prompts at a given layer $L$.
 The steering vector from $\alpha$ to $\alpha'$ at layer $L$ is then defined as